 Most people think the first gold rush was in 1849 in California.

 But in 1799, a 12-year-old boy found a 17-pound gold nugget on his family’s farm.

-And to think of all the digging I did as a kid and all I found were rocks and dirt.
+And to think of all the digging I did as a kid, all I found were rocks and dirt.

 #23.
-Secret designs on the $1 bill links it to the original 13 colonies.
+Secret designs on the $1 bill link it to the original 13 colonies.

-If you look closely at the $1 bill, you will notice a few interesting things tied to the number 13 which is a reference to the original 13 colonies.
+If you look closely at the $1 bill, you will notice a few interesting things tied to the number 13, a reference to the original 13 colonies.

 Remember these weird money facts the next time financial trivia comes up at trivia night.

 - 13 different representations of the number 13 on the bill.

 - 13 vertical bars on the shield.